From debt thesis

 Measure economic growth

-Five independent pillars capture different dimensions of economic health — financial conditions, business investment and capex decisions, input acquisition signals, production activity, and distribution and trade flows.
-Each pillar aggregates multiple indicators, normalized to a common scale and combined into a single growth composite that reads positive during expansion and negative during contraction.
+Independent pillars capture different dimensions of economic health — financial conditions, business investment and capex decisions, input acquisition signals, production activity, and distribution and trade flows.
+In a debt refinancing economy, growth is the variable that determines whether the debt burden is sustainable or self-compounding.
+Each pillar aggregates multiple indicators into a single composite that reads positive during expansion and negative during contraction.

 Indicators within each pillar are grouped by data frequency to prevent high-frequency series from dominating the signal.
 By blending slow-moving fundamentals with faster market-implied signals, the growth composite responds quickly to turning points without overreacting to noise.